ssifwc/epicollect-migrator/README.md

-# SSIFWC - Epicollect Migrator
+# SSIFWC - Epicollect Importer

 This a service that activates once every 24hrs to transfer newly gathered Epicollect points into the SSIFWC postgres database.